Speedsaver/buildroot-speedsaver-lichee/README.md

 # speedsaver #

-This is the buildroot external tree for the speedsaver build.
+This is the buildroot external tree for the speedsaver build

+#### Note if you are new to Buildroot, see prerequisites: https://buildroot.org/downloads/manual/manual.html#requirement-mandatory.
+Tested with vanilla Lubuntu 22.04.1 LTS, only the following was needed:
+sudo apt install make gcc build-essentials libncurses5-dev libssl-dev libncurses5-dev is in place of ncurses5 ####

 This is based on the lichee zero board.